kana2011th/SwordGacha/README.md

-# Example Code from kana2011th's Live EP.
-6
+# Example Code from kana2011th's Live EP.5

 Here's example how to use Event to give potion effect by checking ItemStack which item are you hit by.